Brown sugar glaze for your meats and roasts

 For the glaze:

-For the first frosting option, with butter: In a saucepan, mix all the ingredients for the brown sugar frosting.
-Let the butter melt, stirring constantly, until the sugar has dissolved into the mixture (1 to 2 minutes). you will have it, when the butter is hot).
+For the first frosting option, with butter: In a skillet, mix all the brown sugar frosting ingredients.
+Let the butter melt, stirring constantly, until the sugar has dissolved into the mixture (within a minute or two). you will have it, when the butter is hot).

 You already have your glaze to brush your roasts!

 For the second apple cider glaze: In a saucepan or skillet over medium heat, combine all ingredients: brown sugar, mustard , apple cider vinegar, and apple cider.
-Bring to a boil, reduce heat, and cook until reduced by half and flavors concentrated, 10 to 15 minutes.
+Bring to a boil and reduce heat, and cook until reduced by half and the flavors are concentrated, 10 to 15 minutes.

-You already have the glaze ready to brush the Christmas ham or your grilled meats and fish!
+You already have the glaze ready to brush the Christmas ham or your grilled meat and fish!

 How to use or apply it

-If you make meat on the grill , when it is practically done, you brush the meat and do it back and forth, waiting for the meat to take on that precious golden or toasted color.
+If you make meat on the grill , when it is practically done, you brush the meat and turn it over and over again, waiting for the meat to take on that precious golden or toasted color.

-If you make a baked ham , do it normally (letting it roast at its own pace and bathing it with its juice, oil, wine... as you normally would).
-When it is in its last 25 minutes of cooking (or after being in the oven for about 45 minutes), brush it with the glaze you have prepared and leave it in the oven for 10 minutes, without a lid; remove and brush it again with more glaze, and return it to the oven for another 5 or 10 minutes; and repeat a third time, ensuring the brown sugar has been toasted.
-It will take on a wonderful color and scent!
+If you make a baked ham , do it normally (letting it roast at its own pace and bathing it in its juice, oil, wine... as you would normally do).
+When it is in its last 25 minutes of cooking (or after being in the oven for about 45 minutes), brush it with the glaze that you have prepared and leave it in the oven for 10 minutes, without a lid; you remove it and brush it again with more glaze, and leave it in the oven for another 5 or 10 minutes; and repeat a third time, making sure the brown sugar has toasted.
+It will take on a wonderful color and aroma!

-Remove from the oven, brush again with the glaze and let the ham rest for 10-15 minutes before cutting.
+Remove from the oven, brush again with the glaze and let the ham rest for 10-15 minutes before slicing.

 You can also serve the meat with the glaze separately, for those who want to add a little more sweet sauce and total contrast.

-I hope you like the idea and are encouraged to give this touch of joy to your meat!
+I hope you like the idea and are encouraged to give this touch of joy to your meats!

 Comments